-- Next, locate the site that you want to configure, then click on the settings icon.
+- Next, locate the site that you want to configure, then select Go to app.

-- Now that you're within the settings page for your app, click on the integrations icon.
+- Now that you're within the settings page for your app, select the Integrations tab.

-- Finally, click the Create Integration button to submit your details and create your new git integration.
+- Finally, select Create Integration to submit your details and create your new git integration.

 Upon submitting the form, our systems will begin creating your configuration.
 This process usually takes a few minutes.
-Once complete, the form will be replaced with details that you can use in the next steps.
+If your integration is created successfully, the form will be replaced with integration details you'll use in the upcoming steps.

 Step 2: Configure Webhooks in GitHub

 After you've configured Atomic to use your git repository, you'll still need to configure GitHub to notify your site of changes.
 This is done by a webhook that's sent to your Pagely account each time a change is pushed to GitHub.

 - Inside a new tab, open up your GitHub repository and access the repository's Settings page.

 - From within your repository settings, click on the Webhooks tab, then click on the Add webhook button.

 - Inside the Payload URL field, paste the Webhook URL that's been generated for your in Atomic.